Main Content

 This example shows how to create a weighted addition layer, which is a layer with multiple inputs and learnable parameter, and use it in a convolutional neural network.
 A weighted addition layer scales and adds inputs from multiple neural network layers element-wise.

-Copy the intermediate layer template into a new file in MATLAB.
-This template gives the structure of an intermediate layer class definition.
+Copy the custom layer template into a new file in MATLAB.
+This template gives the structure of a layer class definition.
 It outlines:

 • The optional properties blocks for the layer properties, learnable parameters, and state parameters.